 Hit the Beach

 Along the coast, kids can learn to fly a kite or watch the professionals during the Washington State International Kite Festival in Long Beach each August.
-The Salish Sea and Peninsulas regions also have miles of driftwood-strewn beaches complete with tidepools to explore.
+Western Washington and the Olympic and Kitsap peninsulas boast miles of beaches.
+Whether you’re looking for rocky shores complete with tide pools or flat, sandy stretches perfect for picnics and sand castles, you’re sure to find the perfect spot for a beach day.

 Go Ziplining